Agaro-Team/AgaroVote/AGARO-MAIN-BE/ARCHITECTURE-DECISION-JOIN-VS-CQRS.md

 # Architecture Decision: Database JOIN vs CQRS for Cross-Module Data

+## ✅ DECISION: Database JOIN (Implemented on Oct 14, 2025)

+**Final Choice**: We migrated from CQRS QueryBus to SQL JOIN implementation.

+**Reason**: For a monolith with single database, JOIN provides better simplicity without sacrificing performance.

+See `MIGRATION-SUMMARY-JOIN-IMPLEMENTATION.md` for full implementation details.

+---

 ## The Question

 > "Why don't you add JOIN in repository instead of using CQRS?"